ebarbosa27/market/README.md

   - sends 404 if the product with that id does not exist
   - sends the specific product
 - 🔒 `GET /products/:id/orders`
-  - sends 404 if the product with that id does not exist
+  - sends 404 if the product with that id does not exist (even if the user is logged in!)
   - sends an array of all orders made by the user that include this product

 `/orders` router